©

 "The collaboration between Edinburgh College, Arusha Technical College, and VETA Singida has enabled us to learn and apply best practices for employer engagement to strengthen the delivery of Renewable Energy and Green Skills training.
 By sharing active learning methodologies, optimizing institutional resources, and enhancing quality monitoring systems, the partnership is not only improving teaching and learning but will also increase the employability of our graduates in response to evolving industry needs and global sustainability goals.", Prof. Musa N. Chacha, Rector of Arusha Technical College

-A visit to the Entrepreneurship Centre at Arusha Technical College allowed the partners to gain a better understanding of the challenges facing TVET graduates, such as scarcity of structured opportunities to develop skills at an enterprise setting during their course of studies and a lack of formal employment opportunities after completion of the training courses.
+The project’s focus areas reflected priorities for the TVET system in Tanzania as highlighted during the visit.
+A visit to the Entrepreneurship Centre at Arusha Technical College allowed the partners to gain a better understanding of the challenges facing TVET graduates; the need for structured opportunities to develop skills at an enterprise setting during their course of studies and formal employment opportunities after completion of the training courses.
+Visits to local employers and meetings with staff, students and alumni allowed the partners to identify opportunities for improvement in employer engagement.

 The partners also had a chance to visit a newly built Kikuletwa Renewable Energy Training and Research Centre and met with the campus leadership who are keen to put effective quality assurance processes in place from the first day of teaching at the new campus.